Aliases for GRIN2D Gene

 GeneCards Summary for GRIN2D Gene

 GRIN2D (Glutamate Ionotropic Receptor NMDA Type Subunit 2D) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Immune System.
+Among its related pathways are Neuropathic Pain-Signaling in Dorsal Horn Neurons and Interleukin-3, 5 and GM-CSF signaling.
 GO annotations related to this gene include ionotropic glutamate receptor activity and NMDA glutamate receptor activity.
 An important paralog of this gene is GRIN2A.

 UniProtKB/Swiss-Prot for GRIN2D Gene

 NMDA receptor subtype of glutamate-gated ion channels with high calcium permeability and voltage-dependent sensitivity to magnesium.
 Mediated by glycine.

 NMDA receptors are members of the ionotropic class of glutamate receptors, which also includes Kainate and AMPA receptors.
 NMDA receptors consist of NR1 subunits combined with NR2 (A-D) or NR3 (A-B) subunits.
 The ligand-gated channel is permeable to cations.